What’s the Quietest, Noise Canceling Helmet? Our Top 3 Picks

 Me too.
 That's why I like noise canceling earbuds for reducing noise.

-AirPods Pro are my go-to, as a member of Apple’s evil empire.
-Their active noise canceling is SO GOOD that I once though my bike broke down because of them.
+AirPods Pro are my go-to, as a member of Apple's evil empire.
+Their active noise canceling is SO GOOD that I once thought my bike broke down because of them.

 Seriously.
 I fired up my supermoto in a parking garage once, put in the AirPods, and flipped on noise canceling.